-As for any scarce commodity, demand for freshwater can be brought under control through greater efficiency in its use, particularly in agriculture which consumes more than double all other sectors combined.
+As for any scarce commodity, demand for freshwater can be brought under control through greater efficiency in its use.
 Technology will play an important role, for example in recycling of household and industrial wastewater.
 Effective water management also requires much greater coordination of policy-making, both within countries and internationally.

-The approach to demand management for water differs greatly between richer and poorer countries – the former prefer to tackle the dysfunctional economics of water whilst the latter strive to align poverty reduction with sustainable water objectives.
+The search for water scarcity solutions differs greatly between richer and poorer countries – the former prefer to tackle the dysfunctional economics of water whilst the latter strive to align poverty reduction with sustainable water objectives.

 Household poverty reduction is a high priority for most of the world’s low income countries.
 As most poor households are engaged in subsistence farming, the optimum strategy for water scarcity is to align rural economic development strategies with greater efficiencies in water use.